-The district court also wrote that “where the State permits the post-conviction review process to become so inordinately and unnecessarily delayed that only an arbitrarily selected few of those sentenced to ...
+The district court also wrote that “where the State permits the post-conviction review process to become so inordinately and unnecessarily delayed that only an arbitrarily selected few of those sentenced to death are executed ...

 A settlement agreement in a federal lawsuit forced the Virginia Department of Corrections (VDOC) and the state’s Parole Board to deem a prisoner eligible for parole.
 The settlement also reversed the agencies’ interpretation of Virginia’s “Three Strikes” law in that case.

 State prisoner Jerry D. Lee, 45, was incarcerated in 1992 on nine common law robbery and attempted robbery charges.
 The robberies were committed over a nine-day period, and together netted no more than $1,200 to feed Lee’s drug addiction.
 He pleaded guilty to eight counts and received a 28-year sentence; in another county, his guilty plea resulted in a 40-year sentence with 25 years suspended for good behavior and other conditions.

 Lee was required to serve a total of 44 years, but as a first-time offender he should have been eligible for discretionary parole in 2003.
 The VDOC, however, dashed his hopes for early release in December 1996, claiming he was ineligible for parole under Va.
 Code Section 53.11.-15q (BI)